-where $\widehat{\mu}_{i}$ and $\widehat{\sigma}^2_{i}$ are empirical mean and variance of the observations $X_1 \cdots, X_i$, and $c\le1$ is fixed.
-From \eqref{eq:agrapa}, it is clear that the GRAPA method is able to use the sample variance information adaptively; this is also true for \eqref{eq:gree} and \eqref{eq:e-grapa} but implicitly.
-In this simulation, we use the approximate GRAPA method and choose $c = 1/2$.
+where $\widehat{\mu}_{i}$ and $\widehat{\sigma}^2_{i}$ are empirical mean and variance of the observations $X_1 \cdots, X_i$.
+From \eqref{eq:agrapa}, it is clear that the GRAPA method is able to use the sample variance information adaptively.
+In particular, our e-GREE method in \eqref{eq:agree} is adaptive to the empirical variance of the e-values.
+In the simulation results, we use \eqref{eq:egrapa} and choose $c = 1/2$.

-We compare five methods for testing the mean under various conditions: \begin{itemize} \item[(a)] The (approximate) GRAPA method with a bounded support $[0,1]$. \item[(b)] The e-GREE method with the variance upper bound $\sigma^2$. \item[(c)] The e-mixture method with the variance upper bound $\sigma^2$. \item[(d)] The two-sided e-GREE method with the variance upper bound $\sigma^2$. \item[(e)] The two-sided e-mixture method with the variance upper bound $\sigma^2$. \end{itemize} The two-sided e-GREE and the two-sided e-mixture methods are abbreviated as e-GREE-2s and e-mixture-2s, respectively.
-We also note that GRAPA is also designed as a two-sided test, although it can easily be adjusted by restricting $\lambda_i$ in \eqref{eq:grapa} to be nonnegative. \begin{remark} We could also implement the e-GREE and e-mixture methods without an upper bounded variance but using the bounded support, as described in Remark \ref{rem:variance}.
+We compare five methods for testing the mean under various conditions: \begin{itemize} \item[(a)] GRAPA: The GRAPA method with a bounded support $[0,1]$. \item[(b)] E-GREE: The e-GREE method with the variance upper bound $\sigma^2$. \item[(c)] E-mixture: The e-mixture method with the variance upper bound $\sigma^2$. \item[(d)] E-GREE-2s: The two-sided e-GREE method with the variance upper bound $\sigma^2$. \item[(e)] E-mixture-2s: The two-sided e-mixture method with the variance upper bound $\sigma^2$. \end{itemize} We note that GRAPA is designed as a two-sided test, although it can easily be adjusted by restricting $\lambda_i$ in \eqref{eq:grapa} to be non-negative. \begin{remark} We could also implement the e-GREE and e-mixture methods without an upper bounded variance but using the bounded support, as described in Remark \ref{rem:variance}.
 Although these methods are valid, they have poor power in our setting, because their assumption is strictly weaker than both bounded variance and bounded support.
 We omit their results. \end{remark}